biochain-ai/biochain-ai/README.md

 This calls depends on the methods in the blockchain
 #### View all the public data

-`minifab invoke -p '"viewAllData"' -o parma.com`
+`minifab invoke -p '"viewCatalogue"' -o parma.com`

 #### View all the personal private data

-`minifab invoke -p '"viewSecretData"' -o parma.com`
+`minifab invoke -p '"getPrivateData"' -o parma.com`

 #### View the personal public data